Club Udon Comics: Formerly the Official Online Store

 New website for the Udon Store was created.
 The domain registration of clubudoncomics.com was allowed to expire.
 The site disappeared from the web.

 The domain registration of clubudoncomics.com was bought.
 New owner decided to recreate some of Club Udon Comics content from its archived pages and to point visitors to their most current site.
-New owner, a, Udon Club fan, definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with UDON and its Final Fight comic books, the Darkstalkers comic series etc etc. New owner nearly lost his Final Fight comic books after a fire in his upstairs neighbor's condo that resulted in a lot of water damage.
-Fortunately after doing an online search for a water damage restoration NYC company that immediately responded, helping to minimize not only the damage, but also the cleaning and restoration costs, no mold growth occurred with possible serious health consequences, smoke damage and water damage was dealt with efficiently and effectively, and new owner recovered said comics with no damage.
+New owner, a Udon Club fan located on Manhattan's upper west side, definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with UDON and its Final Fight comic books, the Darkstalkers comic series etc etc. New owner nearly lost his Final Fight comic books after a fire in his upstairs neighbor's condo that resulted in a lot of water damage not only to the walls, but also to his valuable carpets.
+Fortunately after doing an online search for "upper west side oriental rug cleaners" he found an excellent service that immediately responded, helping to minimize not only the damage, but also the cleaning and restoration costs, no mold growth occurred with possible serious health consequences, smoke damage and water damage was dealt with efficiently and effectively, and new owner recovered said vintage comics and his rugs with no damage.
 Hallelujah and amen.